 So, sink your teeth into so that you have a little bit more than you want.

-The waterfall is believed to have been the first process model in software engineering, originating from mechanical engineering.
+The waterfall is believed to have been the first process model in software engineering and software testing, originating from mechanical engineering.
 It’s a sequential design process meaning that the earlier phases define subsequent phases.
-So, how is this different from agile.
-Both agile and waterfall are two different software development methodologies that solve the same problem, which is how to return an idea into a reality.
+So, how is this different from agile?
+Agile and waterfall are two software development methodologies that solve the same problem: how to return an idea into a reality.

-In today’s economy, you are likely going to have to build software as some part of realizing your business dream or any creative endeavor that you have.
-That is just the world that we live in.
+In today’s economy, you are likely going to have to build software as some part of realising your business dream or any creative endeavour that you have.
+That is just the world we live.
 But you find yourself there how do you start building software?
 What are the different ways you could go about it?

-Well, when it comes to waterfall one of the main considerations is if your ID needs to work on the first try or risk losing customers, what approach should you take.
-In this case a good example of why you would need a waterfall because it emphasizes quality and completeness and testing over getting to market fast and iterating on top of it.
+Well, when it comes to waterfall, one of the primary considerations is if your ID needs to work on the first try or risk losing customers, what approach should you take.
+In this case, an excellent example of why you would need a waterfall because it emphasises quality and completeness and testing over getting to market fast and iterating on top of it.